alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

 # Easy-SAS-Love-Plot-for-Covariate-Imbalance

-The <b>%love</b> SAS macro allows the user to easily produce graphical displays of covariate imbalance before and after adjustment, based on plots developed by Thomas Love.
+The <b>%love</b> SAS macro (love.sas) allows the user to easily produce graphical displays of covariate imbalance before and after adjustment, based on plots developed by Thomas Love.

 Author: Alan Kinlaw